adamjkeller/bottlerocket-ecs-updater-cdk/README.md

 BottleRocketDemo.BRUpdaterBottleRocketUpdateLG86D2BED1 = BottleRocketDemo-BRUpdaterUpdaterLogGroup920D5B89-eDQb4CrtQgw5
 ```

-3. Monitor the logs.
+3. Monitor the environment:

-   In realtime you will see the updater take action.
+   ### The updater controller

+   To watch the updater in realtime, we will tail the logs to gain insight into what's happening.

    To tail the logs via the AWS CLI, run the following command: